mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F091RC-Nucleo/Examples/PWR/PWR_CurrentConsumption/readme.txt

 @par Example Description

-This example shows how to configure the system to measure the current consumption in different low power modes.
+How to configure the system to measure the current consumption in different low-power modes.

 The Low Power modes are:
   - SLEEP mode